-2. If the student opts for Dual Degree Programme but cannot complete the requirements of PhD, an exit option with the MSc degree can be earned at the end of the final semester of the normal MSc Programme by getting the MSc Research Project examined in the standard manner as per the requirements for the award of an MSc degree.
+3. If the student opts for Dual Degree Programme but cannot complete the requirements of a PhD, an exit option with the MSc degree can be earned before the specified date during the 4th semester of the normal MSc Programme by getting the MSc Research Project examined in the standard manner as per the requirements for the award of an MSc degree.